All Episodes

 Thank you, Mr. President.

-I'm sure we will um today.
+I'm sure we will today.

 And of course, our countries have been bound together for a very long time now.

-Um, the closest alliance, I think, of any two countries when it comes to prosperity and security.
+The closest alliance, I think, of any two countries when it comes to prosperity and security.

-Thank you for changing the conversation to bring about the possibility that now we can have a peace deal and we want to work with you to make sure that peace deal uh is enduring, that it lasts, that it's a deal that goes down as a historic deal that nobody breaches, and we'll work with you uh to make sure that that absolutely happens.
+And we want to work with you to make sure that peace deal is enduring, that it lasts, that it's a deal that goes down as a historic deal that nobody breaches.

 Andrew and Tristan Tate landed in Florida today on a private jet after being released from custody in Romania.